pi-bot/arduino-tutorials/00-Index/README.md

-##SECTION 1
+###Intro
-This index outlines the Pibot robot course.
-There are there parts:
+This index outlines the full Pibot physical computing course.
+The aim is that its possible to run this course over a peroiod of 8 weeks.

 Each step to robot mastery will have a physical **doing** element, a **knowledge** elements as well as a programming **skill** element.
 This way *physical computing*, *electronics* and *programming*, are learned at the same time.

-###Gaining Robot Powers: Bringing your Robot to Life
+##1: Gaining Robot Powers.
+Bringing your Robot to Life

 1. **Let there be light!** Wire up an LED and make it blink! *What is a MicroController?*
 2. **Controll your robots brightness** First steps in speaking robot (aka learning programming in C)